CMSgov/bluebutton-web-server/docker-compose/readme.md

 ## Remote debugging Blue Button unit tests

-Run the docker-compose command below to start the unittests with PTVSD and for it to wait on port 6789 for the debugger to attach.
+Run the docker-compose command below to start the unittests with debugpy and for it to wait on port 6789 for the debugger to attach.
 Attach to the unittests from an IDE (e.g. VSCode), then put break points in the test cases and debugging.

 ```